25 Government Contracting Acronyms and Abbreviations

 11. General Services Administration (GSA):

-The General Services Administration (GSA) is an independent agency of the United States government that helps to manage and support the basic functioning of federal agencies.
+The General Services Administration (GSA) was founded in 1949 and is an independent agency of the United States government that helps manage and support the basic functioning of federal agencies.
+GSA manages the Multiple Award Schedule (MAS) Program.

 12. Government-Wide Acquisition Contract (GWAC):

-Government-Wide Acquisition Contracts (GWACS) are multiple-award, Indefinite Delivery, Indefinite Quantity (IDIQ) contracts government agencies can use to buy IT products and services more efficiently and economically.
-Some GWACs like Polaris and 8(a) STARS III are specifically reserved for small businesses.
+Government-Wide Acquisition Contracts (GWACS) are multiple-award, Indefinite Delivery, Indefinite Quantity (IDIQ) contracts that government agencies can use to buy IT products and services more efficiently and economically.

 13. Indefinite Delivery/Indefinite Quantity (IDIQ):

 Indefinite Delivery/Indefinite Quantity (IDIQ) contracts provide an indefinite quantity of services for a fixed time.
-They are used when GSA can’t determine, the exact quantities of supplies or services that the government will need during a contract period.
+They are used when a government agency is unable to determine the exact quantities of supplies or services that the government will need during a contract period.

 14. Industrial Funding Fee (IFF):

 The Industrial Funding Fee (IFF) covers GSA’s cost of operating the Federal Supply Schedules (FSS) program.
-The IFF is a fixed percentage (usually .75%) of reported sales under the Multiple Award Schedule (MAS) Program.
-It's paid quarterly or monthly by GSA Schedule contractors.
+The IFF is a fixed percentage (usually .75%) of reported quarterly contract sales under the Multiple Award Schedule (MAS) Program that contractors pay.
+You can also now remit the IFF monthly with your TDR sales reporting.

 15. Multiple Award Schedule (MAS):

-Multiple Award Schedules (MAS) are long-term governmentwide, Indefinite Delivery, Indefinite Quantity (IDIQ) contracts that provide federal, state, and local government buyers commercial products and services at volume discount pricing.
+Multiple Award Schedules (MAS) are long-term governmentwide, Indefinite Delivery, Indefinite Quantity (IDIQ) contracts that provide federal, state, and local government buyers with commercial products and services at pre-negotiated prices and terms such as volume discount pricing.

 16. North American Industrial Classification System (NAICS) Codes:

-North American Industrial Classification System (NAICS) Codes are codes used by federal statistical agencies to classify business establishments for the purpose of collecting, analyzing, and publishing statistical data.
-NAICS Codes can be used to determine small business status.
+North American Industrial Classification System (NAICS) Codes are a standard used by federal statistical agencies in classifying business establishments for the purpose of collecting, analyzing, and publishing statistical data.
+NAICS Codes can help determine if you qualify as a small business.
+You may identify your NAICS Code through https://www.naics.com.
+You may also notice that your Special Item Numbers (SINs) are cross-walked to NAICS Codes so they are easier to identify within the MAS Program.

 17. Office of Management and Budget (OMB):

-The Office of Management and Budget (OMB) measures the quality of agency programs, policies, and procedures to see if they comply with the President's policies and coordinates inter-agency policy initiatives.
+The Office of Management and Budget (OMB) measures the quality of agency programs, policies, and procedures to see if they comply with the President's policy priorities and coordinate with inter-agency policy initiatives.

 18. Request For Information (RFI):

-A market research process agencies use to gauge interest and/or if there is a vendor who can provide a product and/or service.
+Requests for Information (RFIs) are a market research process agencies use to gauge interest and/or determine if there is a vendor who can provide a desired product and/or service.
 A procurement officer will issue an RFI prior to releasing a formal RFP/RFQ.

 19. Request For Proposal (RFP):

-A document that solicits a proposal by an agency interested in procurement.
+A Request for Proposal (RFP) is a document that solicits a proposal from an agency interested in procurement.
 RFPs outline the requirements, capabilities, and solutions agencies need a contractor to fill.
 Once an RFP is released, contractors can bid and submit a response for a chance to win the contract.

 20. Request For Quote (RFQ):

-A document issued by a government agency asking for pricing and inviting contractors to join the bidding process.
-RFQs don't often have a whole separate technical component like an RFP and are focused around pricing quotations.
+A Request for Quote (RFQ) is a document issued by a government agency asking for price estimates from specific contractors and inviting contractors to join the bidding process.
+RFQs don't often have a whole separate technical component like an RFP and are focused on pricing quotations.
+You may see these a lot in GSA eBuy.

 21. System for Award Management (SAM):

-The System for Award Management (SAM) is an official website of the U.S. government for people who make, receive, and manage federal awards.
-Contractors can use this site to register and renew their SAM profile, search for contract opportunities, research contract data, and check on wage determinations.
+The System for Award Management (SAM) is an official website of the U.S. government where contractors can register to do business with the US government, renew their SAM profile, search for contract opportunities, research contract data, and check on wage determinations.

 22. Special Item Number (SIN):